zhangmichael2k6/dotfiles/README.md

 2. I already fixed and correct some of common error.
 So please, **DO NOT FUCKING CHANGE IT !!!**.
 If you blame me, i don't give the fuck what you say !

 # Peace ! :v:
+P/S: Just change the font name is ok!
+P/S: You can use Nerd Font !